yosefk/funtrace/README.md

 ```

 This is actually 4 different instrumented builds - 2 with gcc and 2 with clang; funtrace supports 2 different instrumentation methods for each compiler,
 and we'll discuss below how to choose the best method for you.

+Note that you might see the error message "**WARNING: funtrace - error initializing ftrace** (...), compile with -DFUNTRACE_FTRACE_EVENTS_IN_BUF=0 or run under `env FUNTRACE_FTRACE_EVENTS_IN_BUF=0` if you don't want to collect ftrace / see this warning".
+You can ignore this message, or disable ftrace as described in the message, or you can try making ftrace work - it's useful for seeing when threads are running vs waiting.
+Outside containers, the problem is usually permissions, and one way to make ftrace usable permissions-wise is **`sudo chown -R $USER /sys/kernel/tracing`**.
+Inside containers, things are more involved, and you might want to consult a human or a machine knowing more about it than this guide.

 You can view the traces produced from the simple example above as follows:

 ```
 pip install viztracer